Bomingong/Codecademy/README.md

 Build Front-End Web Applications From Scratch:
 - minesweeper directory
   - /src
-    - /minesweeper.js is the final/most current version
+    - /minesweeperFinalVersion folder is the final/most current version
     - /minesweeper_legacy_# are older versions in order (ascending) of functional improvements